 As for cleaning the bamboo scrubber, I squirt a whole lot of dishwashing liquid on the ends and rub it between my hands until the individual bamboo strips are clean.
 Shake and let air dry.

-As for this new carbon steel wok vs. my indeterminate metal one?
+As for this new carbon steel wok vs. my black steel one?
 I actually prefer my old one!
 Huh!
 It conducted heat better, the helper handle made it less unwieldy than the smaller carbon steel one, and I think I'm just more used to cooking with it.
 But, I've been using the smaller wok lately to cook smaller amounts of food so it came in handy after all.
 And sometimes, a girl just needs two woks.

 Hope that helps if you're considering whether to purchase a wok or not.